 Notice one print side of the fabric is on one side or at the back, then the sew-in interfacing and then the other fabric is on the other side or the front showing the print side.

 Step 6: Trimming the interfacing and adding bias tape to the top and bottom edges

 Zigzag along all edges of the fabric.
 This step will stabilize and join all the layers.
 Trim the excess of the interfacing.
 Stitch around the circle no wider than one side of your presser foot or ¼”.
 Add bias tape to the top and bottom edges.

 Step 7: Folding and adding the bias tape to the sides

 Fold the layers to make the pocket.
 Make sure the “back” folds forward so that the print shows like in the photo.
 Pin together.

 Add bias tape to the sides.
 This might be a good opportunity to use your binding foot if it can handle the thickness.
 I actually wasn't able to since my fabric is quite thick, but if your fabric is thinner or you have a foot that can handle it, please give it a go.
 For a quick tutorial on How to Use Your Binding Foot, please click the link.

 For a better finish of your project. please see this tutorial about Turning Corners with Bias Binding.

-This project is not just a phone charger holder, but it can be used for the many little gadget we have around the house.
-One of the best uses I have found so far is to hold my husband’s electric shaver, keeping it away from the basin and the faucet.
+This project is not just a phone charger holder, but it can be used for the many little gadgets we have around the house.
+One of the best uses I have found so far is to hold my husband's electric shaver, keeping it away from the basin and the faucet.